 01 Initial contact

 You contact us by email, contact form, or phone.
 We arrange a time for an introductory phone call.
 Most clients have found that staring into a webcam is tiring, so we no longer do Zoom meetings.
-Turns out most folks just want to talk, and not deal with one more layer of flaky technology.
+It turns out most folks just want to talk, and not deal with one more layer of flaky technology.

 02 Introductory call

-During our first call we’ll speak briefly about your situation, goals, and whether or not we’re a good fit for you.
+During our first call we’ll speak candidly about your situation, goals, and whether or not we’re a good fit for you.
 We’ll also discuss: